 Loneliness is a state of mind.
 It is more about feeling alone than being alone.
 What determines loneliness is the depth of our relationships, not the number of our relationships.

-Now, all of us will experience loneliness at some point in our lives.
+Now, all of us will feel we are all alone at some point in our lives.
 So in that sense, loneliness is universal.
 But, the number of us who are feeling lonely more frequently is increasing dramatically.

 Loneliness is on the Rise: Why?